juananthony/py-Kmeans/README.md

-# py-kNN
+# py-kMeans
-A python k-NN classifier
+A python k-means classifier